 Ernest Braxton, MD, MBA

-Dr. Ernest Braxton is a Board Certified neurosurgeon specializing in brain tumors, neurotrauma, and complex and minimally invasive outpatient spine surgery and artificial disc technology.
+Dr. Ernest Braxton is a Board Certified neurosurgeon specializing in neurotrauma, and complex and minimally invasive outpatient spine surgery and artificial disc technology.
 He is passionate about minimally invasive spine surgery because patients return to performance faster.
 He is an expert with motion preservation technology such as artificial disc surgery and has authored numerous peer-reviewed publications.

 Dr. Braxton is an Afghan war veteran with extensive experience caring for complex combat injuries during Operation Enduring Freedom.

 Dr. Braxton is a Board Certified neurosurgeon specializing in brain tumors, neurotrauma, and complex and minimally invasive spine surgery.
 He first fell in love with the Rocky Mountains while studying at the United States Air Force Academy, in Colorado Springs, Colorado.

 He completed medical school at the University of Pennsylvania and residency at Allegheny General Hospital in Pittsburgh.
 While in Pittsburgh, he earned his MBA from the Tepper School of Business at Carnegie Mellon University (MBA) and rang the opening bell at the NASDAQ for his accomplishments in the field of entrepreneurship.
 Dr Braxton currently serves as a consultant to several leading medical device companies in the field of surgeon education and technology innovation.